 Last year: August | September | October | November | December

-These events are more fun than I've had not in a boat or in bed.
+These events are more fun than I've had not in a boat or in bed (from a serious waterski enthusiast and regular attendee).

 October 2014 - In place of the planned "deep dive" into mobile development, we did what can best be described as a shallow dive, exploring on our own the special requirements that come with designing and building mobile applications.
 Along the way we discover pros and cons of the packages we tried out, but emerged with a few working if simple apps, on devices, not just in similators.